quasarsincrisis/quasarsincrisis.github.io/poster.md

 The Quasars in Crisis team have elected to go for 'e-posters', in the form of three-page mini-slide-shows.

 * The front page of each e-poster will be displayed in the web page below for your perusal before, during and after the meeting.
-(One dummy example so far!)

 * If you click on the link, you get all three pages.